dgstack/dgstack.github.io/_posts/Java/2016-08-15-Spring-Annotation-Ref.md

 title: Spring Annotations
 author: digvijayb
 tags: ['Spring', 'Annotation']
+post_disclaimmer : content of this post are inspired for DZone Refcardz spring annotation this blog hold no owner ship of this post content
 ---
 The Spring Framework provides a comprehensive programming and configuration model for modern Java-based enterprise applications - on any kind of deployment platform.
 A key element of Spring is infrastructural support at the application level: Spring focuses on the "plumbing" of enterprise applications so that teams can focus on application-level business logic, without unnecessary ties to specific deployment environments.